 Get your bookworm some swag

 This happened for my birthday, but my little sister surprised me with swag for Ronie Kendig’s Brand of Light.
 It’s exciting to receive, and adds a personal feel, as only the author can provide the swag.
 This can include a bookmark (often autographed), pins, stickers, character cards, candles, maps, and other promotional materials.
-Contact the author, explain how your bookworm loves their books (don’t you don’t sound like a spammer), and ask if they’d be willing to send some swag.
+Contact the author, explain how your bookworm loves their books (so you don’t sound like a spammer), and ask if they’d be willing to send some swag.
 Most authors are delighted to connect in such a way with their readers.
 Keep in mind that the bookworm should send a note or email of gratitude after receiving their gift.

 See?
 Shopping for your bookworm really isn’t as difficult and impossible as first believed.
 Whichever gift you choose for your bookworm, whether it be a mug and tea, audio book, or something related to a particular fandom, they are sure to enjoy it.
 Now you can go forth and shop fearlessly for your bookworm.